Harshin (woreda)

 Harshin (Xarshin) is a woreda in Somali Region, Ethiopia.
 The easternmost woreda of the Jijiga Zone, Harshin is bordered on the south by the Degehabur Zone, on the west by Kebri Beyah, and on the northeast by Somaliland.
 The major town in Harshin is Harshin.

-The Ethiopian De-mining Office reported in November 2008 that it had cleared land mines planted in Harshin as part of the four million square meters of land the office had cleared in the Somali Region.
+The Ethiopian De-mining Office reported in November 2008 that it had cleared land mines planted in Harshin as part of the four million square meters of land the office had cleared in the Somali Region.harshin was founded by a man called dhegocaleen.

 Demographics

 Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), this woreda has a total population of 80,244, of whom 43,869 are men and 36,375 women.
 While 8,226 or 10.25% are urban inhabitants, a further 39,275 or 48.95% are pastoralists.
 99.39% of the population said they were Muslim.